You are here:Home - Support - Print Quality Troubleshooting Guide

 If nothing else has been able to resolving the ringing issues, then you may want to look for mechanical issues that could be causing the excessive vibrations.
 For example, there could be a loose screw or a broken bracket that is allowing excessive vibrations to occur.
 Watch your printer closely while it is running and try to identify where the vibrations are coming from.
 We’ve had many users that eventually traced these issues back to mechanical problems with the printer, so it’s worth checking if none of the suggestions above were able to help.

-Because your 3D printer includes a fixed size nozzle, you may encounter issues when printing very thin walls that are only several times larger than the nozzle diameter.
+Because your 3D printer includes a fixed size nozzle, you may encounter issues when printing very thin walls that are only a few times larger than the nozzle diameter.
 For example, if you were trying to print a 1.0mm thick wall with a 0.4mm extrusion width, you may need to make some adjustments to ensure your printer creates a completely solid wall and does not leave a gap in the middle.
 Simplify3D already includes several dedicated settings to help with thin wall printing, so we will describe the relevant settings below.

 In some cases, you may find that you have better luck changing the size of the plastic that is extruded from the nozzle.
 For example, if you were printing a 1.0mm thick wall, you could achieve a fast and strong print if your nozzle was setup to create a 0.5mm extrusion.
 This works best for parts that have fairly consistent wall thicknesses.
 You can adjust the extrusion width that the software creates by clicking “Edit Process Settings” and selecting the Extruders tab.
 Choose a manual extrusion width and enter a value of your choosing.

 In many cases, you are not able to modify the original 3D model.
 For example, it may be a part that someone else designed or one that you downloaded from the internet.
 In this case, you may want to consider obtaining a second nozzle for your 3D printer that allows it to print smaller features.
-Many printer have a removable nozzle tip, which makes these aftermarket adjustments quite easy.
+Many printers have a removable nozzle tip, which makes these aftermarket adjustments quite easy.
 For example, many users purchase a 0.3mm nozzle as well as a 0.5mm nozzle to provide two options.
 Consult your printer manufacturer for exact instructions on how to install a smaller nozzle tip size.

 For your printer to be able to create accurate parts, it needs to be capable of extruding a very consistent amount of plastic.
 If this extrusion varies across different parts of your print, it is going to affect the final print quality.
 Inconsistent extrusion can usually be identified by watching your printer closely as it prints.
 For example, if the printer is printing a straight line that is 20mm long, but you notice that the extrusion seems rather bumpy or seems to vary in size, then you are likely experiencing this issue.
 We have summarize the most common causes for inconsistent extrusion, and explained how each one can be addressed.